How Do You Get Tree Sap Off of Cars? 5 Safe Methods

 Xem Ngay

-5. Gently rub in circular motions until the sap dissolves
+3. Rub the area in gentle circular motions until the sap dissolves—repeat if needed

-6. Rinse the area thoroughly with clean water
+4. Rinse the area thoroughly with water to remove any alcohol residue

 Xem Ngay